-A selective mGlu5 metabotropic glutamate receptor agonist, completely inactive at mGlu1a receptors expressed in CHO cells.
+CHPG is a selective mGlu5 metabotropic glutamate receptor agonist, completely inactive at mGlu1a receptors expressed in CHO cells.
 Active in vivo.
-CHPG sodium salt (Cat.
-No. 3695) also available.

 |Storage||Store at RT|